DraftKings DFS Fantasy Golf Cheat Sheet: 2024 PGA TOUR Cognizant Classic Picks

 The greens are still Tifeagle Bermuda and can play quite fast if the weather gets hot enough and will be even tougher to hold if the wind is up.
 Green in Regulation %’s at this event are some of the lowest we’ll see all season and typically fall 5-7% under the PGA TOUR average.
 As such, PGA National, as you might expect, puts a huge premium on ball-striking and rewards players who can pound the greens, hole-after-hole, and also possess the short game necessary to navigate the plethora of greenside bunkers.

-For statistical purposes, solid overall ball-striking is key to avoiding big numbers but it’s generally on approach where players can make up the most ground.
+For statistical purposes, solid overall ball striking is key to avoiding big numbers but it’s generally an approach where players can make up the most ground.
 Four of the last five winners at PGA National — Keith Mitchell, Sungjae Im, Chris Kirk, and Matt Jones — gained over +5.0 strokes on their approaches for the week and most of the winners here have also tended to be very positive in their around the green stats for the week.

 Overall, it’s a week to emphasize recent form (mainly ball-striking and around-the-green play), and also use course history as a solid tiebreaker when deciding between players.
 Players can have success at PGA National out of the gate but it’s also been a venue that has rewarded those who understand the patience needed to survive such a demanding venue.